-1.10.4 interMedia Custom DataSource and DataSink Classes for JMF 2.0/2.1
+1.9.4 interMedia Custom DataSource and DataSink Classes for JMF 2.0/2.1

 Oracle interMedia Custom DataSource and DataSink classes are an extension to the current Java Media Framework (JMF) version 2.0/2.1 developed by Sun Microsystems.
 This software allows a JMF application to upload and retrieve time-based media data stored in a database using interMedia OrdAudio and OrdVideo objects.
-See Chapter 6 for more information.